Welcome to Andy Rathbone's Web site

 In 1992, I wrote the first edition of “Windows For Dummies.”
 As Windows grew more popular, more beginners began finding my books helpful.
 My books aren’t written for dummies, they’re written for people who feel like dummies when their computer or gadget doesn’t behave the way it should.

 Today, I’ve written more than 50 books, and “Windows For Dummies” is the best-selling computer book series of all time.
-When not writing books, I enjoy cooking, bird watching with my wife, and playing ukulele.
+When not writing books, I enjoy cooking, bird watching, and playing ukulele.